paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 - **Security**: Azure DevBox is hosted on Azure, which means it benefits from Azure's security measures.
 This includes features like Azure Security Center, Azure Active Directory, and compliance offerings.
 - **Collaboration**: Azure DevBox supports real-time collaboration between developers.
 This makes it easier for teams to work together on the same codebase, regardless of their physical location.

 We will be using a Dev Box with a customized image intended for full stack development.
-The Dev Box includes [VS Code][vscode] with few extensions, nodejs, git, az cli, and azd.
+The Dev Box includes [VS Code][vscode] with a few extensions such as Node.js, git, Azure CLI, and azd.

 <div class="task" data-title="Task">